raffrica/raffrica.github.io/_pages/about/index.md

 I'm in my final year of medical school at the University of British Columbia.

-I'm in the proccess of completing a [Master's of Data Science](https://masterdatascience.science.ubc.ca/).
+I'm in the process of completing a [Master's of Data Science](https://masterdatascience.science.ubc.ca/).

 <br>